Help people to overcome speech, cognitive, and swallowing disorders by enrolling in Ball State's speech pathology and audiology major.

 What You Will Learn

 The focus of this major is the study of human communication and its disorders.
 It includes disorders of speech, language, swallowing, and hearing.
 Communication disorders can be congenital (existing at or dating from fetal development or birth) or acquired and can affect individuals of any age.
 In this program, you will learn about:

-- speech acoustics – the production, control, transmission, reception, and effects of spoken sound
+- Speech acoustics - covering the production, control, transmission, reception, and effects of spoken sound

-- phonology – the science of speech sounds including the history and theory of sound changes in a language or in two or more related languages
+- Phonology - encompassing the science of speech sounds, including the historical and theoretical aspects of sound changes in languages

-- anatomy – the organs, cells, and tissues related to speech, language, and hearing
+- Anatomy - exploring the organs, cells, and tissues relevant to speech, language, and hearing

-- physiology – the functions and activities of the organ, cells, and tissues related to speech, language, and hearing
+- Physiology - understanding the functions and activities of organs, cells, and tissues related to speech, language, and hearing

-- disorders related to speech, speech development, language, language development, hearing, and balance
+- Psychological aspects related to speech and associated disorders, speech development, language, language development, hearing, and balance.

 What It’s Like to Major in Speech Pathology and Audiology at Ball State?